BioMartinez/Portfolio/README.md

 # Portfolio

-This portfolio contains the Generic Shop project documentation.
+This portfolio contains the [Generic Shop Project](#generic-shop-project) documentation and [Library Project](#sql-code) with SQL code.

-To see the code of automatic tests with Playwright check my other repository: https://github.com/BioMartinez/Playwright
+To see the code of automatic tests with Playwright check my other repository: [Playwright](https://github.com/BioMartinez/Playwright)

 ## Generic Shop Project